sodgeit/CMake-SBOM-Builder/readme.md

   - If you are adding a target or file from one of your dependencies, specify thier copyright text.
     - Use `NOASSERTION` or `NONE` if the information cannot be determined or is not specified.
 - `RELATIONSHIP`:
+  - One or more strings describing the relationship between sbom components
   - Defaults to `<project_id> CONTAINS <id>`
     - `<project_id>` and `<id>`are placeholders for the SPDX identifiers that are automatically generated.
   - Use this argument to override the default relationship.
 See [SPDX clause 11](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/) for more information.